 Zoho offers a range of business software applications, including sales, marketing, and inventory.
 However, we'll be looking specifically at Zoho Social, the service's social media management solution.

-Zoho Social offers great value for the cost: Its feature set isn't quite as comprehensive as Hootsuite's (or Sprout's, for that matter), but it covers all the basics you'll need at meaningfully low prices.
-And unlike many other Hootsuite competitors, it offers a free plan that's on par with Hootsuite's free tier.
-You'll also get a higher number of social profiles with the most expensive plan – 120 profiles, compared to Hootsuite's cap of 50.
-Finally, Zoho's team organizing features are worth noting, as they offer the functionality some businesses will need to split up their users for granular campaigns or subgroups.
+Zoho Social offers great value for the cost: Its feature set isn’t quite as comprehensive as Hootsuite’s (or Sprout’s, for that matter), but it covers all the basics you’ll need at meaningfully low prices.
+And unlike many other Hootsuite competitors, it offers a free plan, while Hootsuite only offers a 30-day free trial.
+You’ll also get a higher number of social profiles with the most expensive plan with 120 profiles.
+Finally, Zoho’s team organizing features are worth noting, as they offer the functionality some businesses will need to split up their users for granular campaigns or subgroups.

 The engagement features may not offer strong enough functionality, compared to what users get from Hootsuite's comparable plans – particularly for large businesses, since their scale means that every minor engagement tweak can have outsized benefits.
 Zoho also doesn't offer live chat support – another disadvantage compared to Hootsuite, as are the lack of an image editor or content library.